zikani03/articulated/README.md

 ## Building / running

-You will need to have Java 15 and the latest Apache Maven, I recommend using IntelliJ's latest IDEA IDE.
+You will need to have Java JDK 17 and the latest Apache Maven, I recommend using IntelliJ's latest IDEA IDE.

 ```sh
 $ git clone https://github.com/zikani03/articulated.git